Master of Science in Nursing (MSN)

 degree is required for admission consideration.

 degree with a clinical specialty must complete 48 to 53 credits of study, in which at least 24 credits must be completed at Wayne State University.
 Candidates for the MSN

-Candidates for the M.S.N. degree must complete thirty-seven to forty-seven credits of study in which at least twenty-four credits must be completed at Wayne State University.
+in Advanced Public Health Nursing must complete 38 credits.
 All course work must be completed in accordance with the academic procedures of the College of Nursing and the Wayne State University Graduate School governing graduate scholarship and degrees.
 Students have six years to complete degree requirements.
-The six-year time limit begins the semester in which the student is admitted to the program.
+The six-year time limit begins at the end of the semester in which the student is admitted to the program.

 students must be competent in the utilization of research findings.
 To develop these skills, the students in MSN